naanprofit/RCKangaroo/README.md

   save the generated tames in Base128 format.

 RCKangaroo.exe -dp 16 -range 76 -tames t76.dat -max 10 --phi-fold 2
-  fold each point with its φ(P) image to reduce the table size.
+  fold each point with its φ(P) and φ²(P) images to reduce the table size.

 RCKangaroo.exe -dp 16 -range 84 -start 1000000000000000000000 -pubkey 0329c4574a4fd8c810b7e42a4b398882b381bcd85e40c6883712912d167c83e73a --multi-dp 1 --bloom-mbits 27 --bloom-k 4
   enable multiple DP tables and tune the Bloom filter parameters.